-As you can see from the diagram above, Albia is a disk-shaped object that orbits a sun not unlike Sol, one face is always directed towards the primary so that Albia enjoys the light and warmth of a continuous summer's day.
+One face of Albia is always directed towards the primary star so that Albia enjoys the light and warmth of a continuous summer's day.

 a strange geostationary orbit, and is always visible in the skies above the ocean, Albia has no tides.

 Because of the quirkiness of this system, we find that the time it takes for Albia's moon to complete an orbit is equal to the time it takes Albia to rotate once.

 Thus we find that a day and a month are the same thing on Albia, bringing a timeless quality to the game.

 Time was probably therefore measured in terms of hours, minutes and lifetimes by pre-astronomy Shee.

 In this image from the strategies and secrets book , note the thicker world, Also the sun shines on the side to the edge of the disk, rather than the face.